Gaussian Process Surrogate Models for Neural Networks: Additional experimental results

-\paragraph{\Gls{gp} surrogate.} For each ensemble, we learn the hyperparameters of an \gls{smk} with $Q=5$ mixture components by optimizing \cref{eq:objective} across the ensemble.
+\paragraph{Target function.} We consider a target function of $\sin(0.5x)$. \paragraph{\Gls{gp} surrogate.} For each ensemble, we learn the hyperparameters of an \gls{smk} with $Q=5$ mixture components by optimizing the marginal likelihood across the ensemble.
 To optimize, we randomly initialize the kernel hyperparameters and run \gls{adam} for 250 iterations with a learning rate of $\eta = 0.1$.
 We choose the kernel hyperparameters with the highest objective value across three random initializations.
 To randomly initialize the frequency parameters, we uniformly sample from the real-valued interval $(0, 25]$.

 \paragraph{Results.} In \cref{fig:predictability_panel}, we find that the marginal likelihood of the better-performing \gls{nn} family is higher.
-The marginal likelihood depends on the diagonal noise $\sigma_n^2$ added to the Gram matrix (\cref{eq:marginal}).
+The marginal likelihood depends on the diagonal noise $\sigma_n^2$ added to the Gram matrix.
 We find that our result are robust across three levels of this diagonal noise ($10^{-3}, 10^{-4}, 10^{-5}$).
 These results suggest we can rank these \gls{nn} families when they are not in the asymptotic regime and when we learn the kernel, in contrast to \cref{sec:gen-rank-large-width}, as well as when \emph{a priori} no model family should perform better, unlike \cref{sec:gen-rank-small-width}.